Environment Variables

 User-defined variables

-Variables declared in the vars section (or passed via CLI) are exposed as:
+Variables declared in the vars section are exposed as:

 PIPE_VAR_<KEY>| Var Key | Environment Variable |